itsamrit/itsamrit/README.md

 IF u are either working in frontend or backend, u can access the exact divname or name of block in code by using devtools, since it is linked to your local code & localhost.

 🟢Docker crashes then dont retry or edit .
 Just close vscode & clear cache %temp% temp then restart

+devcontainer.json is specially built for vscode to automatic build all environment or execute the files(it can be docker file also) & specially extensions written in it.
+It can also have independent images of noejs etc but locally u need docker desktop app to run.

+All files having "docker" word are independent image created using docker.

+If devcontainer is there & it is written inside devcontainer.json to execute the docker or a image it will execute but if Docker is independent than you can execute the docker file yourself